 The Westfjords are very mountainous, the coastline is heavily indented by dozens of fjords surrounded by steep hills.
 To cross the fjords we have to travel over the highlands.
 There is a certain roughness here in nature, that makes the scenery quite beautiful and unique.

 There are 13 farms in the area, and across the fjord from my farm is a little village called Flateyri.
-It´s a small community, but never have I experienced the feeling of being isolated.
+It's a small community, but never have I experienced the feeling of being isolated.
 Everyone knows everyone, no-one can disappear here, there is a sense of togetherness in the community.
-I actually think is is easier to get isolated if you live in the city.
+I actually think it is easier to get isolated if you live in the city.